manusimidt/py-xbrl/README.md

 - instance: This module parses the instance document itself

 This quick readme will only explain how to parse an instance document since this is probably the most common use case.
+You can check out the full documentation at https://py-xbrl.readthedocs.io/
 ### Http Cache

 This parser requires a place to store files that are related with the xbrl instance document.
 This folder has to be